Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 ### Shopper successfully paid but `redirectUrl` was not reached

-In some payment redirect cases, there might be a valid payment but no order as shopper did not reach the shop's `redirectUrl`.
+In some payment redirect cases, there might be a valid payment but no order as the shopper did not reach the shop's `redirectUrl`.
 For example, after successfully issued payment shopper loses internet connection or accidentally closes the tab.
 In this case [Notification module](../../notification) will receive asynchronously a notification from Adyen with payment confirmation which will result in a transaction creation or transaction state change.
 An optional usage of scheduled [commercetools-payment-to-order-processor](https://github.com/commercetools/commercetools-payment-to-order-processor) job ensures that for every successful payment